skilled-reflection/skilled-reflection.github.io/club_meetings.md

 *Note: Our [new-join process](membership.md) is helpful, but isn't required to attend.*

-# Previous Sessions
+# Upcoming Sessions

-## Making a Leader Inside (4/20)
+## The Leader Within

-How to cope the pandemic with leadership and guidance tailored to your specific needs.
-Zoom session

-## Midterm spring break: Spring break midterm (3/4)
-Before you “endure” a torturous midterms, and compensate with an exquisite break, take a hot minute (hour) to gaze at the nature of the roller coaster you’re on with some skilled reflection.
-If nothing else, you’ll be better prepared for the ups and downs.

-Tuesday (3/3) 4 – 5 pm Steenbock library, rm 102
-Friday (3/6), 1:30 – 2:30 pm College Library, rm 2258
+**Sept.
+14th, 2020 at 6 PM**

+If you're going to be stuck at home with yourself, why not make that inner voice into something you enjoy hearing?
+Navigate the pandemic with a strong inner voice that you'll want to listen to.

-## Reclaiming Time from School (2/17)
+## Reclaiming Time from School
+*Session last hosted on 2/17/20*

 "Reclaiming time: My personal goals
 versus the University’s expectations"

+## The break in Midterms and the Midterms in your Break
+*Session last hosted on 3/4/20*

+Before you “endure” a torturous midterms and compensate with an exquisite break, take a hot minute (hour) to gaze at the nature of the roller coaster you’re on.
+If nothing else, you’ll be better prepared for the ups and downs.

 # Missed a session?
 Email us about a session you'd like to do on your own, and we can send you an adapted template for reflection!
 Let us know how it goes.